Uladox/The-First-Great-Compiler-Tutorial/README.md

 Use emacs or [vim with org mode](https://github.com/jceb/vim-orgmode) to open.

+Or if you are online you can veiw it, though it does not look as cool.

 I use org mode because I am lazy, sue me.
 Except you can't because I am using the Apache lisence 2.0.